 Indian unicorns are flourishing in the fast-paced and dynamic economy of today.
 The ventures growing in India are not developing innovative solutions and technology but are also generating large-scale employment.

 Until 2016-17, approximately one unicorn was added each year.
 Since 2017-18(FY), there has been an exponential growth of unicorns with a whopping 66% year to year growth in the addition of new ventures that grew to become unicorns.
-As of February 9th, 2022, 88 unicorns are indigenous (based on reports in Times Of India).
+As of February 9th, 2022, 88 unicorns are indigenous (based on reports in Times of India).
 Out of these 88 unicorns, 44 were added in 2021, and 7 of them hatched in 2022.
 Their total valuation stands at around 100 billion dollars or maybe even more.

 The year 2020-21 saw a rush in the emergence of unicorns.
 Well, various factors triggered the hatching of more and more unicorns.
 Mentioned below are some of the factors listed for the same:

-- Work from home during the pandemic fuelled the growth of digital platforms in India, which resulted in a long list of ventures declaring themselves as unicorns.
+1. Working from home during the pandemic fuelled the growth of digital platforms in India, which resulted in a long list of ventures declaring themselves as unicorns.
 The major three factors which attracted the investors are:

 - A thriving digital payment ecosystem